top of page

 CLINICS:

-- International & European Migration Law (Ulrich Stege, 24 hours, 4 ECTS)
+- International & European Migration Law (Ulrich Stege, 24 hours, 4 credits)

-- Migration Law in Practice (Maurizio Veglio, 18 hours, 3 ECTS)
+- Migration Law in Practice (Maurizio Veglio, 18 hours, 3 credits)

 The Clinical Legal Education program at the IUC develops and supports an evolving offer of legal clinics.
 Clinical students will offer from pro bono legal advice for asylum seekers and migrants to strategic litigation, down to research and advocacy activities in the field of migration, all of which contribute to a set of positive learning and social outcomes.